JavierMonton/foo.bar.withgoogle/README.md

 I was really surprised about that, 15 years coding and I never saw that before.
 With no doubt, I clicked "I want to play".

-Then a new website appears, it seems like a computer console so I started to try commands like `ls` and `help`.
+Then a new website appears, it seems like a computer console, so I started to try commands like `ls` and `help`.
 I found a list of commands and a few explanations. `request` command gives you a new code challenge.

 ![foobar console](console.jpeg "Foobar console")